 For the Crust/Topping

-*I didn’t have any Lemons the first time I made this but it still came out good so it’s up to you if you wish to add these, too.
-Am sure they will add some extra tangy yumminess. 🙂
+- Zest of 2 Lemons – optional.
+I didn’t have any Lemons the first time I made this but it still came out good so it’s up to you if you wish to add these, too.
+I amm sure they will add some extra tangy yumminess.

 For the Filling

-1 cup sour cream (ok you can go low-fat on this!
-I used the light one)
+- Sour cream – You can go low-fat on this!
+I used the light one and it worked fine.

 For the Crust/Topping: